kubos/kubos/docs/services/rust-services.rst

 	}

 The ``new`` function is the ``Subsystem`` constructor.
-It can be used to establish a connection with the hardware if neccesary.
+It can be used to establish a connection with the hardware if necessary.
 This function is called once per query or mutation and produces the struct instance used.

 The ``power`` function is an example of a function called during a query.
 These